Smithed-MC/Companion/README.md

 - No vanilla durability text for items tagged with the `{smithed:{durability:{}}}` tag, solution? use smithed durability :)

+- Custom item groups, created within the folder of your datapacks and distrubuted to clients with the companion mod upon server join, and updated upon server reload.
+See [this](https://fabricmc.net/) for more info on itemgroups

 ## WIP Features
-- Custom item groups, created within the folder of your datapacks and distrubuted to clients with the companion mod upon server join, and updated upon server reload

 - Colored durability bars, right now its a singular solid color, however i want to add support for multicolor lerping